 So is it worth the money?

-Current 2012 value of this guitar (in a mint condition but played) is likely to be $12000 to $15000 dollars in the USA but of course in Europe you can probably convert that $ sign to a £ or even a € Euro sign (if it still exists after 2012).
+The 2012 value of this guitar (in a mint condition but played) is likely to be $12000 to $15000 dollars in the USA but of course in Europe you can probably convert that $ sign to a £ or even a € Euro sign (if it still exists after 2015).
 But they are continuing to drop in value each and every year because of the economic times at present.
 But is it worth the money?
 Well that's a good question I can't easily answer.
 I have never played this guitar although I really would like to.
 It was bought as an investment but alas it has devalued year on year (as every Dragon they have ever made has of more recent times).
 It's true that in the early days of the dragon guitars that prices did soar upwards, but now the whole world or at least most of it is going through that austerity time guitars like everything else fall in value.
 Check out the Dragon 2002 review to find out more about that.

 Overall the build quality is superb.
 The book matching of the top is near enough as perfect as that on any guitar I have ever seen from any maker - and it lends the question of how it compares to the newer PRS 'Private Stock' and 'Collector' pieces of recent times.
 Actually, I don't think any of that is any better than this Dragon III.
 Everything about the guitar is quality and whether the price goes up or down, that does not affect the quality.
-Because this guitar has never been played, I suspect that I could put this one up against the new stuff all day and be AT LEAST as cool as those and probably better.
+Because this guitar has never been played, I suspect that I could put this one up against the new stuff all day and be at least as cool as those and probably better.

 Well how would I sum up this guitar?
 Actually it's a really great guitar; but my challenge is only half complete; like the pint of beer that's either half full or half empty depending on how you see things.
 Unfortunately I really can't (or won't) bring myself to play this one.
-So the story is going to end really based on what I know about this guitar and what I have seen as opposed to what I have heard - because I have never heard this guitar being played.
+So the story is going to end really based on what I know about this guitar and what I have seen as opposed to what I have heard; because I have never heard this guitar being played.
 The last guy who will have played it (for sure) will be the employee at PRS who did the final audio test on this instrument when it was made at the factory back in 1994.

 Things I liked:

-The book matching of the top - perfect!
+- The book matching of the top - perfect!

-The Brazilian rosewood fingerboard
+- The Brazilian rosewood fingerboard

-The Dragon III inlay work on the neck
+- The Dragon III inlay work on the neck

-The fact that it has 'TM' at the top of the neck (I would like to think it was my initials
+- The fact that it has 'TM' at the top of the neck (I would like to think it was my initials

-The awesome case
+- The awesome case

-Rare and #55
+- Rare and #55

-Build quality second to nothing PRS makes today
+- Build quality second to nothing PRS makes today

-And things I like less:
+And the things I like less:

-The snobbery of owning one (not too cool)
+- The snobbery of owning one (not too cool)

-The loss of investment due to PRS introducing more models than Max Factor
+- The loss of investment due to PRS introducing more models than Max Factor

-The fact that it has not been played (really - it stops me from playing it)
+- The fact that it has not been played (really - it stops me from playing it)

-No Tremolo :-(
+- No Tremolo

-It could be hard not to damage it while playing
+- It could be hard not to damage it while playing

 And that my friends sums up the Dragon III #55

 Score out of 10: Well for most things I would score this an unequivocal 10 out of 10, but there are a few things that stop me doing that.
 I play guitars really, I don't usually save them for investments.
 But I did this one and lost money on it.
 The fact it is not played stops me playing it (yes really) and I don't like that either!
 So my final score is going to be a 9 out of 10.

 You may disagree, but given the whole circumstances of this guitar that's the MAXIMUM I would give it.
 It's not the guitars fault really, just the circumstance of this one.
 Devalued effectively by PRS issuing range after range, unused - a real pain, the 'snob' factor... put it all together and there's a nine if ever there was one.
 But it's a great guitar - and if you buy one for the RIGHT reasons, don't care about later value etc. then this guitar at the right price would be a perfect 10.

 I hope you like the above review and video review (where you see much more in this case on the Dragon III) and I look forward to seeing you on this site again sometime soon.
 Feel free to contact me if you have any questions about it.

-© A B Mckenzie and tonymckenzie.com 2012.
-All Rights Reserved.
+© A B Mckenzie 1997-2021.
+All Rights Reserved